vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 The Skandapurāṇa, Volume II A. Adhyāyas 26–31.14: The Vārāṇasī Cycle.

-Critical Edition with an Introduction, English Synopsis & Philological and Historical Commentary by Hans ṭ Bakker & Harunaga Isaacsoṇ Groningen 2004.
+Critical Edition with an Introduction, English Synopsis & Philological and Historical Commentary by Hans T. Bakker & Harunaga Isaacsoṇ Groningen 2004.
 Supplement to Groningen Oriental Studieṣ

 \(SP II B\)

 The Skandapurāṇa, Volume II B. Adhyāyas 31 – 52: The Vāhana and Naraka

-Cycleṣ Critical Edition with an Introduction and Annotated English Synopsis by Hans ṭ Bakker, Peter C. Bisschop, Yuko Yokochi, in cooperation with Nina Mirnig and Judit Törzsök.
+Cycleṣ Critical Edition with an Introduction and Annotated English Synopsis by Hans T. Bakker, Peter C. Bisschop, Yuko Yokochi, in cooperation with Nina Mirnig and Judit Törzsök.
 Brill, Leiden/Boston 2014.
 Supplement to Groningen Oriental Studieṣ

 \(SP III\)